hermangroup/docs/masternodes/setup.rst

 wallet and lose access to your funds.
 Next, back up your wallet file by selecting **File > Backup Wallet**.
 Save the file to a secure location physically separate to your computer, since this will be the only way you can access our funds if anything happens to your computer.
-For more details on these steps, see :ref:`here <historiacore-backup>`.

 Roles
 -----